joshmysore/personal-website/README.md

-# Josh MySore - Personal Portfolio
+# Josh Mysore - Personal Portfolio

 A minimalist portfolio website built with Next.js 14, TypeScript, and TailwindCSS.
 Featuring elegant serif typography, smooth animations, and sections for creative works, coding projects, and photography.